matbun/ML4Fires/README.md

 > Why create maps to scale data?

 A pixel-wise scaling is needed because the climate variables under consideration vary not only in time but also have different values by spatial domain.
-Therefore, it is necessary to have to calculate for each variable, along the time axis, maps of Mean, Standard Deviation, Minimum and Maximum.
+Therefore, it is necessary to compute for each variable, along the time axis, maps of Mean, Standard Deviation, Minimum and Maximum.
 Thus, we obtain bidimensional maps containing only the `latitude` and `longitude` coordinates for each variable in the dataset.
+These maps can be used to build Standard and MinMax scalers and scale data.

 Conda Environment
 -----------------